locallyoptimistic/LocallyOptimistic/content/post/agile-analytics-p2.md

 You can find [part 1 here]({{< relref "agile-analytics-p1.md" >}}).

-# Things that don't work so well:
+# Things that don't work so well
 * The fortuitous finding
 * Exploratory data analysis
 * Product ownership / story-writing